penumbram-zz/the-movie-app/README.md

 As a result of it, there are 3 VIPER modules:

 * The first is the Root Module, which is simply an entry router to the app.
 * The second is the Search Module, handling the search screen and the suggestions mostly
 * The third is the result list screen, which handles the interactions in that screen.

 The delegates and data sources are implemented in extensions with the naming convention: <<View Controller's Name>>_<Delegate's Name> or <<View Controller's Name>>_<Datasource's Name> to make the code more readable and easier to maintain and work with.

-### Features: ###

-All the features described in the documents are present in the solution.
-In addition, the movie results tableview has pagination function.
-Also, the cell clicks can be implemented using the function showDetailsForMovie in MoviesPresenter.swift to show a detail page, which wasn't a requirement but would be nice to have in the future.
-It's commented as a "TODO" in the code.

 There's no loading screen but if required, it can be easily implemented using [SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD)

 ### Tests: ###

 There are a total of 6 unit tests in the The_Movie_AppTests.swift file.
 All of them must pass with the latest version of the code.
-The developmental approach in producing the tests was a test-last approach.
+The developmental approach in producing the tests was a test-last.